-While community colleges are known to provide opportunities for both young and adult learners, new programs are gearing courses and venues to more strongly focus on senior and retired community members.
+While community colleges are known to provide opportunities for young and adult learners, new programs are gearing courses and venues to focus more strongly on senior and retired community members.
 Paired with this, many community colleges offer substantial education discounts.
-For example, Terra Community College, in Fremont Ohio, offers individuals 60 and older with free tuition.
+For example, Terra Community College in Fremont, Ohio, offers individuals 60 and older free tuition.
 Here, older students are able to participate in courses under non-credit agreements, and they are only responsible for the costs of lab fees, books, and any other course supplies.

 Are Community College Programs the Right Fit for Older Students?

-While beginning any new course of study, regardless of age, can be nerve-wracking, studies show that an increasing number of retired community members are taking courses.
-According to a Washington State Community College interview, a student asserted that it is not at all unusual to see people ranging from 40 to 60, or older, in various courses.
-On average, this interviewed student claims to have at least one to three older students in each of her classes.
+While beginning any new course of study, regardless of age, can be nerve-wracking, studies show that more retired community members are taking courses.
+According to a Washington State Community College interview, a student asserted that seeing people aged 40 to 60 or older in various courses is not unusual.
+On average, this interviewed student claims to have at least one to three older students in her classes.

 In this video, Janice Crowley talks about older students in college.